inspircd/docs/docs/4/modules/index.md

 [channelban](/4/modules/channelban)                       | Adds extended ban j: (channel) which checks whether users are in a channel matching the specified glob pattern.
 [check](/4/modules/check)                                 | Adds the /CHECK command which allows server operators to look up details about a channel, user, IP address, or hostname.
 [chghost](/4/modules/chghost)                             | Adds the /CHGHOST command which allows server operators to change the displayed hostname of a user.
-[chgident](/4/modules/chgident)                           | Adds the /CHGIDENT command which allows server operators to change the username (ident) of a user.
+[chgident](/4/modules/chgident)                           | Adds the /CHGIDENT command which allows server operators to change the username of a user.
 [chgname](/4/modules/chgname)                             | Adds the /CHGNAME command which allows server operators to change the real name of a user.
 [classban](/4/modules/classban)                           | Adds extended ban n: (class) which check whether users are in a connect class matching the specified glob pattern.
 [clearchan](/4/modules/clearchan)                         | Adds the /CLEARCHAN command which allows server operators to mass-punish the members of a channel.
 [cloak](/4/modules/cloak)                                 | Adds user mode x (cloak) which allows user hostnames to be hidden.
-[cloak_account](/4/modules/cloak_account)                 | Adds the account and account-id cloaking methods for use with the cloak module.
 [cloak_md5](/4/modules/cloak_md5)                         | Adds the half and full cloaking methods for use with the cloak module.
-[cloak_nick](/4/modules/cloak_nick)                       | Adds the nick cloaking method for use with the cloak module.
 [cloak_sha256](/4/modules/cloak_sha256)                   | Adds the hmac-sha256 and hmac-sha256-ip cloaking methods for use with the cloak module.
 [cloak_static](/4/modules/cloak_static)                   | Adds the static cloaking method for use with the cloak module.
+[cloak_user](/4/modules/cloak_user)                       | Adds the account, account-id, nickname, and username cloaking methods for use with the cloak module.
 [codepage](/4/modules/codepage)                           | Allows the server administrator to define what characters are allowed in nicknames and how characters should be compared in a case insensitive way.
 [commonchans](/4/modules/commonchans)                     | Adds user mode c (deaf_commonchan) which requires users to have a common channel before they can privately message each other.
 [conn_join](/4/modules/conn_join)                         | Allows the server administrator to force users to join one or more channels on connect.